araafroyall/Systemless-build.prop/README.md

 # Systemless build.prop

-This module allows you to change the /system/build.prop file systemlessly
+This module Allows you to change the /system/build.prop Values systemlessly or without modifying Actuall System data.

 ## Usage